adamkrogh/goodreads-dotnet/README.md

 API methods that Goodreads has bugs.

 - friend.confirm_recommendation — Confirm or decline a friend recommendation.
 THERE IS A BUG IN THE GOODREADS API.
+- owned_books.update — Update an owned book.
+THERE IS A BUG IN THE GOODREADS API.
 - review.destroy — Delete a book review.
 THERE IS A BUG IN THE GOODREADS API.

 ## License